prajeeshag/sphinx-termynal/docs/source/index.md

 ```

 2. **Use the extension in your documentation:**

-You can now use it in your `.rst` files.
+You can now use it in your documentation files.
 For example:

 ::::{tab-set}